cortoproject/corto/contributing.md

 ## Requirements

 As of now, Hyve can only be built in 32-bit Linux.
-We recommend using an Ubuntu virtual machine.
+It is recommended to use an Ubuntu virtual machine.
 The examples hereby provided for apt-get.

 Install the GNU C++ compiler.